 Director: Tyler Perry

 A fall from Grace starts as a feel-good movie.
-Grace’s best friend Sarah is aware of Grace’s loneliness after the divorce and forces her to get back in the dating game.
+Grace’s best friend Sarah is aware of Grace’s loneliness after the divorce and forces her to get back into the dating game.
 Cut to three months later; Grace is married to the man of her dreams.
-The knight in shining armor turns out to be a pathetic man who turns her life upside down over a few weeks.
-Now, this is the kind of drama I look for in a thriller movie.
+But the knight in shining armor turns out to be a pathetic man who turns her life upside down over a few weeks.

 Spill the sauce: A successful divorced lonely lady falls in love with a young man, who is perfection.
 Until one day, things change, and he gets Grace behind bars.
 But wait, if Shannon, her husband, was behind the money, why did she kill him?
 Or did she?

 This is a perfect watch for a family brunch.
-It is dramatic, has a social message to it, and keeps your head spiraled throughout the film.
+It is dramatic, has a social message, and keeps your head spiraled throughout the film.
 Watch out for the best friend angle.
 Tyler Perry has done a decent job with the direction, but Mehcad Brooks is the ultimate winner.
-Watch it for some exciting twists and turns and stellar performances by the lead cast.
+So, the next time you find yourself thinking, what’s a good thriller to watch right now, A Fall From Grace could be just what you need.

 Cast: James Norton, Natalia Dyer, Amanda Seyfried.